jdefrance7/SeniorDesignProject/Arduino/wing_segment_v0/README.md

 ## Task 4 - Check Memory Pool

 Checks the memory usage statistics of the Canard memory pool.
-Mainly for debugging.
+Debugging.